hypo69/hypo/docs/raw_rst_from_gemini/webdriver/executor.md

 This module provides flexibility and versatility in working with web elements, enabling the automation of complex web interaction scenarios.
 """

-import sys
 import asyncio
 import re
-from types import SimpleNamespace from typing import ByteString, BinaryIO, Optional, List from pathlib import Path import time from typing import List, Union, Dict from enum import Enum

-from selenium.webdriver.common.keys import Keys from selenium.webdriver.common.by import By from selenium.webdriver.remote.webelement import WebElement
+from types import SimpleNamespace from typing import Optional, List, Union, Dict from enum import Enum from pathlib import Path import time from selenium.webdriver.common.keys import Keys from selenium.webdriver.common.by import By from selenium.webdriver.remote.webelement import WebElement